tiramisulabs/seyfert-docs/src/content/docs/guides/listening-events.md

 });
 ```

-Then you can create a listener by exporting `createEvent` from a file inside the `events` folder, let's see an example:
+Then you can create a listener by exporting `createEvent` function in file inside the `events` folder.
+Let's see an example of how create a ready event:

 ```ts title="src/events/botReady.ts" showLineNumbers
 import { createEvent } from "seyfert";